Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model: Introduction

 \section{Introduction}

 Training neural networks on specific datasets has become a machine learning standard to tackle a myriad of research and industry challenges, involving a large number of explicit and implicit decisions that range from architecture choices to specific optimization protocols, the particular choice of data augmentation, data sampling and even the data ordering.
 All these factors can impact the semantic knowledge a model can extract from a dataset \citep{var_1,var_2,var_3,var_4,var_5,roth2020revisit,var_6,var_7,var_8}, and together provide a unique fingerprint of a model's capabilities.

-In this work, we begin by highlighting the extent of this statement through extensive experiments.
-We build on previous efforts of the research community -providing large and diverse, publicly accessible model libraries (e.g.\ \texttt{timm} \citep{rw2019timm} or \texttt{huggingface} repositories) - to compare large numbers of \textit{arbitrary pretrained model pairs}.
-Doing so, we discover the consistent existence of significant complementary knowledge - information about the data that one model (referred to as "teacher") holds that is not available in the other one (the "student").
-Interestingly, we find that complementary knowledge exists \textit{regardless} of external performance rankings or factors, such as model families (CNNs~\citep{lecun1995convnet}, Transformer~\citep{dosovitskiy2021vit}, MLP~\citep{tolstikhin2021mlpmixer}, \S\ref{sec:motivation}), and often aggregates in semantic areas of expertise.
-This means that for stronger teachers (by some test performance standard), but also for those with similar or weaker performance than the student, significant knowledge about the data can be found that is not available to the student.
+In this work, we first highlight the extent of this statement through extensive experiments.
+We build on large open model libraries (e.g.\ \texttt{timm} \citep{rw2019timm} or \texttt{huggingface}) to compare large numbers of \textit{arbitrary pretrained model pairs}.
+Doing so, we discover the consistent existence of significant complementary knowledge - information about the data that one model (the "teacher") holds that is not available in the other one (the "student").
+Interestingly, we find that \textbf{complementary knowledge} exists \textit{regardless} of external performance rankings or factors like model families (CNNs~\citep{lecun1995convnet}, Transformer~\citep{dosovitskiy2021vit}, MLP~\citep{tolstikhin2021mlpmixer}), and often aggregates in semantic areas of expertise: For stronger, but especially also similar or weaker teachers (by some test metric), significant knowledge about the data \textit{not available} to the student can be found.